Autonomous Rovers

 Highlights:

-- Rapid prototyping with Prusa Slicer and UCLA makerspace tools
+- Rapid mechanical design prototyping with Prusa Slicer and UCLA makerspace tools

 Overall, we finished 2nd in the competition out of 8 other UCLA teams.